kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 **13. What can you bring for us that other candidates can't?**

-I can bring diverse set of skills, qualities, and experience to the team that I believe will help your business grow.
-I adapt quickly to changes, and will always try to solve problems without troubling my manager.
+I am a Web Developer with 4 years of Customer Service Experience.
+My experience in customer service will help me to provide great customer service to the clients of this company, and my expertise with Web Development will allow me to execute the tasks provided.
 I will always take care of your clients which in turn will increase sales.
 I can also bring a lot of energy and enthusiams to the team which will help the team to be more productive and motivated.

 **14. How would you deal with a difficult customer?**